The non-relativistic limit of first-order relativistic viscous fluids

 In this section, we derive the non-relativistic limit of the conservation equations ~\eqref{eq:field-equations} for a BDNK fluid, neglecting the effects of gravity (i.e., we consider the non-relativistic limit about Minkowski spacetime).
 We first show in Sec.~\ref{subsec:NR-limit-general} that the non-relativistic limit of the BDNK equations of motion are never hyperbolic.
 Next, we determine the conditions under which the non-relativistic equations of motion reduce to the Navier-Stokes equations.
 We show that this reduction and the fact that relativistic motion is causal imposes important restrictions on the transport coefficients appearing in the non-relativistic limit.
 These constraints can be used to derive an upper bound on the ratio of the shear viscosity to the entropy density, which we show in Sec.~\ref{subsec:NR-limit-NS-condition}.
 Finally, we discuss some implications of our results in Sec.~\ref{subsec:Discussion}.

 In deriving the non-relativistic limit, we make the following assumptions: \begin{enumerate}[leftmargin=*] \parskip{0.0cm} \parsep{0.0cm} \item \textbf{Non-zero non-relativistic viscosity:} The non-relativistic limit of the hydrodynamical equations of motion of a BDNK fluid must also be those of a viscous fluid.
-This is equivalent to the requirement that the non-relativistic limit of at least one of the coefficients $\eta, \zeta$ and $ \kappa$ is nonzero. \item \textbf{Preservation of the structure of gravitational radiation:} We assume that the stress-energy tensor component $c^{-1} T^{0j}$ has the following non-relativistic expansion
+This is equivalent to the requirement that the non-relativistic limit of at least one of the coefficients $\eta, \zeta$ and $ \kappa$ is nonzero. \item \textbf{Preservation of the structure of the post-Newtonian metric}: We assume that the stress-energy tensor component $c^{-1} T^{0j}$ has the following non-relativistic expansion